 COVID-19 has increased teleworking opportunities for employees which has decreased greenhouse gas emissions from commuting.
 New estimates based on people's movements suggest that global greenhouse gas emissions fell roughly 10 to 30 percent, on average, during April 2020 as people and businesses reduced activity^{ix}.
 Highway traffic is down 17 percent in Washington State; Pierce Transit has seen a dramatic reduction in ridership, in some cases depending on the day, as much as 70 percent^x.
-Employees have adjusted to using virtual platforms for note taking, document sharing and more.

 Ensuring all employees have the proper resources and training on paperless tools will aid in reaching reduction goals.